openstack/cinder-specs/specs/queens/enable-multiattach.rst

   Write volumes with no real distinction beyond what's provided with a single attachment.

+The ability to set Read Only options on attachments will be handled as seperate work in the from of an argument to ``attachment-create``.
+That feature is not considered part of the scope of this spec and will be handled independently.

 Multi-Attach Capable Backend:
   Some backend devices just flat out may not support this.
 Those that do are